Philippine coast guard says it removed barrier placed by China's coast guard in disputed shoal | Law-Order

 "It's an illegal and illegitimate action coming from the People's Republic of China," Tarriela told reporters.
 "Definitely it affects our food security."
 A Philippine Bureau of Fisheries and Aquatic Resources ship which anchored off Scarborough on Friday and at least 54 Filipino fishing boats were ordered by four Chinese coast guard ships by radio to leave the territory, saying the Filipinos were breaching Chinese and international law.
 The Philippine fisheries ship insisted in its radio response that it was on a routine patrol in Philippine waters, Tarriela said.

-The Philippines says Scarborough Shoal lies within its exclusive economic zone, a 200-nautical mile (370-km) stretch of water where coastal states have exclusive rights to fish and other resources.
+The Philippines says Scarborough Shoal lies within its exclusive economic zone, a 200-nautical mile (370-kilometer) stretch of water where coastal states have exclusive rights to fish and other resources.

 Those rights were upheld by a 2016 arbitration decision set up under the 1982 UN Convention on the Law of the Sea, Ano said.